jackalope-code/stream-overlay/README.md

 ## Issues
 - Adding and updating one item causes an error on the other view.
 Objects are not getting updated correctly somewhere.
-- Some objects are not generated properly with ID's are are just "ghost objects"
+- Some objects are not generated properly with ID's are are just "ghost objects".
+Try adding and manipulating multiple items.
+Item map gets weird w/ state updates.
 - URGENT: No way to delete anything.
 - Fields aren't connected to update components once added... there is no component tracking or updating shown on forms
 - Hosting and env vars all over the place